 The risks of vaping

-Researchers do know that e-cigarette vapor contains toxic chemicals like those found in glue and paint.
+Researchers do know that e-cigarette aerosol contains toxic chemicals like those found in glue and paint.
 What’s less clear is if the amounts are high enough to cause diseases like cancer.

 “The biggest problem is that we don’t know exactly what goes into all the flavorings, and there are thousands of them,” says Robinson.
 Experts say it could take 20 years to know the long-term health effects of vaporizing.